As economic, health concerns grow, China, South Korea report more coronavirus cases

 The United Arab Emirates has banned all flights to and from Iran over the outbreak of the new coronavirus, just a day after its spread was announced across multiple Mideast nations from the Islamic Republic.

 A spokesman at Iran’s Health Ministry says that the outbreak has killed 15 people in the Islamic Republic amid 95 confirmed cases.
-That’s according to Kianoush Jahanpour, who gave the figure in an interview Tuesday on Iranian state television.
+That’s according to Jahanpour, who gave the figure in an interview Tuesday on Iranian state television.

-Iran Health Ministry spokesman says the head of country’s counter-coronavirus task force tested positive for the virus.

 Jahanpour said many cases have links to Qom, a major Shiite religious center where other cases have emerged.